ecloudvalley/Getting-start-AWS-SAM/README.md

 3. Deploy your application to **AWS Cloud** using command.

 4. Integrate **endpoint** with web page and create a static website hosting through **S3**.

+You built a serverless web application using the above skills.
+This will allow you to test and deploy your application faster.
+In addition, serverless architecture will help you reduce costs because you only pay for what you use.

 <!-- ## **Clean up**